dougie181/prostar-strategy/it strategy starter.md

 ### 💬 Clarifying Questions
 - What is your ideal future state for IT in 3-5 years?
 - Are there specific technologies or capabilities to adopt (cloud-first, AI analytics, etc.)?
-- How do you envision IT's operating model evolving (centralized, federated, hybrid)?
+- How do you envision IT's operating model evolving (centralised, federated, hybrid)?

 ### ✍️ Your Answers
 **Ideal Future State (3-5 years):**
-- **Optimized ERP Foundation:** Acumatica fully configured and performing effectively with proper governance for prioritization and change management
+- **Optimised ERP Foundation:** Acumatica fully configured and performing effectively with proper governance for prioritisation and change management
-- **Strategic IT Capabilities:** In-house software development capability with external partnerships for specialized needs
+- **Strategic IT Capabilities:** In-house software development capability with external partnerships for specialised needs
 - **Advanced Analytics:** Data warehouse with time series data enabling real-time dashboards on TV screens and simplified management reporting with trend analysis and business ratios
-- **Integrated Operations:** Seamless integration between Acumatica and best-of-breed solutions for production scheduling, manufacturing materials purchasing, and other specialized functions
+- **Integrated Operations:** Seamless integration between Acumatica and best-of-breed solutions for production scheduling, manufacturing materials purchasing, and other specialised functions
 - **Reliable EDI:** Either improved TOE solution or alternative EDI platform ensuring reliable Bunnings connectivity
 - **Professional IT Delivery:** Dedicated BA/PM capabilities ensuring effective project outcomes and business value delivery

 **Key Technologies & Capabilities to Adopt:**
-- **Data Warehouse & Analytics:** Centralized data repository with time series capabilities for operational dashboards and management reporting
+- **Data Warehouse & Analytics:** Centralised data repository with time series capabilities for operational dashboards and management reporting
 - **Production Scheduling Solution:** Best-of-breed scheduling system integrated with Acumatica
 - **Manufacturing Materials Purchasing:** System to handle manufacturing materials (complementing Netstock's finished goods focus)
 - **Development Platform:** Internal capability for custom integrations and business applications